 The college application process might seem straightforward at first; you gather all the information you need, complete the online application, and press the submit button.
 Unfortunately, it’s not that straightforward.
 Here’s what you need to know about the college application process.

-Every college application includes a section for your personal information, including parent and family information, school information, and GPA.
+Every college application includes a section for your personal information, including parent and family information, school information, GPA, and a personal statement or essay.
 Colleges also inquire about high school awards and college level classes completed, such as dual enrollment classes and select weighted classes you have passed.

 Some colleges request a high school resume and others prefer a list of extracurricular activities.
 While each school can create their own online application, many use one of the three applications described below.